Dowell-Lab/DBNascent_Analysis/README.md

 ## Structure of repository

-- **analysis**: Jupyter notebooks used for analysis and figure generation
+- **notebooks**: Jupyter notebooks used for analysis and figure generation

 - **data**: Smaller data used for analysis (See Zenodo for larger datasets 10.5281/zenodo.10223322)